Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers vs. Knicks: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Cleveland Cavaliers are 5.5-point favorites heading into Game 2 of the opening round of the NBA Playoffs against the New York Knicks at Rocket Mortgage Fieldhouse on Tuesday, starting at 7:30 PM ET on TNT, BSOH, and MSG.
-The Knicks lead the series 1-0.
-The matchup has a point total of 214.5.
+The New York Knicks are 1.5-point favorites heading into Game 3 of the opening round of the NBA Playoffs against the Cleveland Cavaliers at Madison Square Garden on Friday, starting at 8:30 PM ET on ABC, MSG, and BSOH.
+The series is tied 1-1.
+The matchup has an over/under of 211.5.

 Cavaliers vs. Knicks Odds & Info